lhelms2/howto_rtd/docs/source/quick_rst.rst

 External Targets
 $$$$$$$$$$$$$$$$$

-To create single word hyperlinks to external targets, insert an underscore after the word and define the target on a separate line.
+Create single-word hyperlinks to external targets by appending an underscore to the end of the word and defining the target on a separate line.
 See the example below.

 .. code-block:: rst